databyisra/databyisra/README.md

 ## 📚 What You’ll Find Here

-- Real analysis projects using public and private datasets
+- Real analysis projects using public and private datasets, including coursework and practical exercises from the **Google Data Analytics Certification**
 - Dashboards that highlight KPIs and uncover trends
 - Use cases in workforce planning, startup funding, and public health
 - My approach to solving business problems with data